Acknowledgement Page

 This wouldn't have been possible without the help of others

-The research done each particular site for this historical tour began in May of 2022.
+The research done on each particular site for this historical tour began in May of 2022.
 This has been a labor of love for volunteers Wendi Hendershot, Bill Schroeder, Denise McBride, Ginger Gardner and Don Hendershot, who wanted to acknowledge our town’s past and the pioneers, businesses, and buildings that laid the foundation of what Dixon is today.
 They each spent countless hours of research to bring this project to fruition.
 This was not an easy task as there were no addresses in the early days and businesses moved locations frequently.
+Invaluable to their research were deeds, genealogy, wills, maps, directories, voter registrations, published histories and newspapers.

-We would like to acknowledge the ongoing research done and added by the past and current historians of the Dixon Historical Society to their website https://www.dixonhistoricalsociety.org, as well as the historians of the Dixon Women’s Improvement Club, that worked to publish the “Dixon Images of America” paperback, published in 2005.
+We would like to acknowledge the ongoing research done and added by the past and current historians of the Dixon Historical Society to their website https://www.dixonhistoricalsociety.org, and in their museum, as well as the historians of the Dixon Women’s Improvement Club, that published the “Dixon Images of America” paperback in 2005.

 Please visit www.dixonhistoricalguild.org often.
 As more information on our early pioneers and the historic sites of downtown is uncovered, it will be preserved there.

 This publication is your reference for the self-guided tour of our historic downtown.
-The map for the tour can be found in the middle pages of the printed magazine as well as on this site.
+The map for the tour can be found in the middle pages of the magazine, as well as on the new Dixon Historical Guild site.

 Legal Disclosure:

-This document has been prepared by a group of volunteers.
+This document has been prepared by those listed above.
 All the information contained herein provides historical information based on the best research and verification efforts of this group of researchers.
 They have made every effort to ensure the accuracy of the historical research reflected in this document.
 However, all historical research is subject to inherent uncertainties and limitations.
 While the group believes the information contained herein is accurate, no warranties express or implied, are made as to this information.
 Users are always encouraged to independently verify any, and all, information contained in this document.
 This self-guided tour and document is the collaboration of The Dixon Historical Guild, The Dixon Chamber of Commerce, The Dixon Historical Society, The Downtown Dixon Business Association, and the City of Dixon.
-The Historical Plaque Committee also reserves the right to update or modify this document at any time without notice.
+This Historical Plaque Committee reserves the right to update or modify this document at any time without notice.